 All of them!
 If you're assigning writing projects in your courses, your students can benefit from a visit to The HUB.
 We’ve worked with students on essays, research papers, lab reports, scripts for podcasts, and even drafts of oral presentations.
 Our goal is to help students work through their ideas and information, so we do more than just help with sentence structure and grammar.
 When sharing information about The HUB with your students, know that the center truly is for any writer since everyone can benefit from discussing ideas, plans, analysis, and development with individuals who are eager to provide feedback.

 Before applying to work at The HUB, students need to take English 113EL: Writing Center Theory & Practice (ELSJ), which counts as a 5-unit Advanced Writing and Experiential Learning for Social Justice course.
 Anyone who earns a “B” or higher is eligible to apply for a writing partner position.
 Students leave the course with a background in theoretical ideas related to the teaching of writing and writing center best practices, including active learning methods.
 They know how to differentiate between tutoring and editing and how not to appropriate a writer’s text.
 They will also have participated in a quarter-long practicum where they help writers in one-on-one settings.

 We encourage all professors to advertise the HUB Writing Center in their syllabi and on Camino sites.
 Please feel free to use the following blurb:

 For any writing you do, you can use The HUB Writing Center as a resource.
 The HUB employs trained writing partners who can assist you with idea development, planning, clarity, and more.
-You can make an appointment or drop-in at any stage of the writing process, and you can get help developing and practicing public speaking presentations at The HUB as well!
+You can make an appointment or drop-in at any stage of the writing process and can get help developing and practicing public speaking presentations at The HUB as well!